 Below is the data pre-processing zone.
-The inputs are daily weather data from 1991 until today in the three cities as well as the historical blooming days from the past 30 years.
-Daily weather data is scraped from the Japan Meteorological Agency using a Python recipe, and it includes average, highest, and lowest temperature, precipitation, and daylight hours.
+The inputs are daily weather data from 1991 until today in the three cities and the historical blooming days from the past 30 years.
+Daily weather data is scraped from the Japan Meteorological Agency using a Python recipe, including average, highest, and lowest temperature, precipitation, and daylight hours.

 Feature Generation With Window Recipe